-- (1) Anyone operating a food vending cart, shall ensure that the cart: - (a) Has an interior surface made of an easy-to-clean, rust free, non-toxic and non absorbent material, without open joints or seams. - (b) Has an adequate supply of potable water. - (c) Has suitable facilities for the disposal of waste water generated from the vending of the food from the cart. - (d) Is consistent in size, compatible with the activities being undertaken. - (e) Is provided with at least one (1) waste receptacle, with a tight fitting lid - (f) Has the name and address of the owner inscribed conspicuously on the sides of the cart. - (g) Is not used for any other purpose, than the purpose for which it is designed. - (h) Provides effective protection from contamination by dust, flies or other health hazards. - (2) All persons engaged in the handling of food, must be provided with protective clothing, namely overalls of a light colour and head gear that completely covers the hair of the head.
+- (1) Anyone operating a food vending cart shall be in possession of a valid c.o.a, and ensure that the cart: - (a) Has an interior surface made of an easy-to-clean, rust free, non-toxic and non-absorbent material, without open joints or seams. - (b) Has an adequate supply of potable water. - (c) Has suitable facilities for the disposal of waste water generated from the vending of the food from the cart. - (d) Is consistent in size, compatible with the activities being undertaken. - (e) Is provided with at least one (1) waste receptacle, with a tight fitting lid - (f) Has the name and address of the owner inscribed conspicuously on the sides of the cart. - (g) Is not used for any other purpose, than the purpose for which it is designed. - (h) Provides effective protection from contamination by dust, flies or other health hazards.

+(2) All persons engaged in the handling of food, must be provided with protective clothing, namely overalls of a light colour and head gear that completely covers the hair of the head.